hyperuplink/hyperuplink/docs/manual/account/profile/index.md

 The signature is appended to every post you write, it is _Markdown_ like the posts themselves, and the preview above the field shows what it looks like once rendered.
-Keep in mind that it is repeated underneath every single post you make, and what reads as witty once tends to read rather differently on the fortieth reply of a long thread.
+Keep in mind that it is repeated underneath every single post you make, and what reads as witty once tends to read differently on the fortieth reply of a long thread.

 ## Notifications